ARTICLE I. NAME OF ORGANIZATION

 - Attends all Member Meetings, Board Meetings and the AGM

-- Oversees all media presence (social and traditional) of The Collective and its endeavours
+- Oversees all media presence (social and traditional) of The Collectif and its endeavours

-- Gathers information and promotes exhibits, etc. of Collective members
+- Gathers information and promotes exhibits, etc. of Collectif members

 - Coordinates promotion initiatives